From Souillac to Trémolat, the Dordogne Valley flows through the region of Périgord Noir.

 Beynac-et-Cazenac

-The strategic position of Beynac is a point of interest in the Dordogne Valley which can not be ignored.
+The strategic position of Beynac is a point of interest in the Dordogne Valley, which can not be ignored.

-From the very start, the village will charm you with its cobbled, steep little lanes and stairways which climb up to the formidable castle, where the view is simply breathtaking.
-It is therefore unsurprising that Beynac gained the prestigious title of “one of the most beautiful villages of France” with its houses clinging majestically to the cliff-face.
+From the very start, the village will charm you with its cobbled, steep little lanes and stairways that climb up to the formidable castle, where the view is breathtaking.

 Read more about Beynac.